Fred Rosen (businessman): Personal life

 Rosen is married to Nadine Schiff, an author and film producer.
 They reside in Bel Air, Los Angeles, California.
+He also has two children from a prior marriage.

+Rosen donated to the defense fund for Mark Ridley-Thomas, a Los Angeles politician who was undergoing trial on corruption charges.

+Homeowners alliance

 He is the co-founder of the Bel Air Homeowners Alliance, a NIMBY group active in Los Angeles.
-He has advocated against the construction of an underground subway line to the UCLA campus.
-He also has two children from a prior marriage.
+The group has contested the construction of giga-mansions such as The One, arguing that they should be considered commercial developments.
+He has advocated against the construction of the Sepulveda Transit Corridor, an underground subway line to the UCLA campus, including threats to litigate against individual LA Metro staff, noting that staff "deserve no courtesy and are entitled to no respect".

-Rosen donated to the defense fund for Mark Ridley-Thomas, a Los Angeles politician who was undergoing on corruption charges.